Tilings of the sphere by congruent quadrilaterals II: edge combination $a^3 b$ with rational angles: Abstract

 \section{Abstract}

-Edge-to-edge tilings of the sphere by congruent rational $a^3b$-quadri-laterals are classified: there are $12$ sporadic and $3$ infinite sequences of quadrilaterals admitting the $2$-layer earth map tilings together with their modifications, and $3$ sporadic quadrilaterals admitting $4$ exceptional tilings.
-Only $3$ quadrilaterals in them are convex.
-Some non-edge-to-edge triangular tilings follow naturally from $2$ sporadic and $2$ infinite sequences of cases above.
+Edge-to-edge tilings of the sphere by congruent quadrilaterals are completely classified in a series of three papers.
+This second one applies the powerful tool of trigonometric Diophantine equations to classify the case of $a^3b$-quadrilaterals with all angles being rational degrees.
+There are $12$ sporadic and $3$ infinite sequences of quadrilaterals admitting the $2$-layer earth map tilings together with their modifications, and $3$ sporadic quadrilaterals admitting $4$ exceptional tilings.
+Among them only $3$ quadrilaterals are convex.
+New interesting non-edge-to-edge triangular tilings are obtained as a byproduct.

 {\it Keywords}: trigonometric Diophantine equation, spherical tiling, quadrilateral, classification, earth map tiling.